The Supersonic Project: The Early Evolutionary Path of SIGOs: Comparison of Important Timescales

 SIGOs generally form in a similar range of densities regardless of mass.
 Their early evolution occurs primarily through cooling, and sometimes mass growth through gas accretion, rather than through immediate global collapse.
 However, SIGOs' collapse timescales depend on their mass, as their peak densities in their cores have a mass dependence.
-In the right panel of Figure \ref{Fig:Densities}, we show this effect.
-As one can see, even SIGOs that have evolved for some time at z=$20$ do not have mean gas densities that exhibit a strong dependence on mass.
+Figure~\ref{Fig:Densities} shows the relation between the peak and mean densities in SIGOs as a function of mass at several redshifts, to help illuminate this effect.
+In the right panel of this Figure, even SIGOs that have evolved for some time at $z=20$ do not have mean gas densities that exhibit a strong dependence on mass.
 This is expected: most SIGOs at this time are around $10$ Myr old, and nearly all of these SIGOs have not yet had a chance to globally cool and collapse on $\gtrapprox 50$ Myr timescales.
 However, there are hints of substructure formation in high-mass SIGOs.
-In the left panel, we show the trend in peak density with mass, excepting $4$ z$=20$ SIGOs that have already partially or fully collapsed and reached much higher densities.
-A linear regression yields an approximate formula for the relation between peak density and mass at z=$20$: log$_{10}$($\rho_{\rm peak}$ (g/cm$^3$)) = $0.6\times$log$_{10}$(M$_{\rm SIGO}$(M$_\odot$)) - $26.2$.
+In the left panel of Figure~\ref{Fig:Densities}, we show the trend in peak density with mass, excepting $4$ $z=20$ SIGOs that have already partially or fully collapsed and reached much higher densities.
+A linear regression yields an approximate formula for the relation between peak comoving density and mass at $z=20$: log$_{10}$($\rho_{\rm peak,com}$ (g/cm$^3$)) = $0.6\times$log$_{10}$(M$_{\rm SIGO}$(M$_\odot$)) - $30.2$.
 As one can see, there is a clear positive correlation between peak density and mass--one that becomes stronger at later redshifts.
+At $z=30$, the Spearman coefficient is $-0.37$ ($N=6$, $p=0.47$), at $z=25$ it is $0.50$ ($N=28$, $p=0.007$), and at $z=20$ it is $0.78$ ($N=85$, $p=4\times10^{-19}$).
+Notably, this trend remains even if the highest-mass SIGOs at $z=20$ are excluded, indicating that it is not only a function of increased structure formation.
+If only SIGOs with a mass lower than the highest mass $z=25$ SIGO are studied, the Spearman coefficient at $z=20$ is $0.70$ ($N=69$, $p=1.7\times10^{-11}$).